-Dozens of security and privacy issues were found in Zoom.
-Here’s an updated list.
+Dozens of security and privacy issues have been found in Zoom.
+Here is an updated list.

-Are you using Zoom?
-Anyone who had to work from home or do schoolwork during the ongoing coronavirus pandemic has used the videoconferencing platform for meetings, lessons and even social gatherings.
+Do you use Zoom?
+Anyone who has had to work from home or do schoolwork during the ongoing coronavirus pandemic has used the video conferencing platform for meetings, classes and even social gatherings.

-There are good reasons why Zoom got off the ground and other platforms didn’t do that so well.
-Zoom is easy to set up, easy to use, lets up to 100 people join a meeting for free, and now even generates live subtitles.
+There are good reasons why Zoom has taken off and other platforms haven’t done so well.
+Zoom is easy to set up, easy to use, allows up to 100 people to join a meeting for free, and now even generates live captions.
 It just works.

 But Zoom’s ease of use has made it easy for troublemakers to “bomb” open Zoom meetings.
 Information security professionals say Zoom’s security has had many holes, although most have been fixed in recent years.

-After the lock started, Zoom added two-factor authentication as a security option, giving users a powerful weapon to protect their accounts from takeover.
+After the lockdown kicked in, Zoom added two-factor authentication as a security option, giving users a powerful weapon to protect their accounts from takeover.

 That caused a backlash against Zoom early in the pandemic.
-In April 2020, New York City public schools moved to ban Zoom meetings, and other school systems did the same, though New York lifted the Zoom ban a month later.
+In April 2020, New York City public schools passed to ban Zoom meetings, and other school systems did the same, although New York lifted the Zoom ban a month later.

 Zoom is still safe to use in most cases

 Is Zoom unsafe to use?
-No. Unless you discuss state or trade secrets or disclose personal health information to a patient, Zoom should be fine.
+No. Unless you’re discussing state or company secrets or disclosing personal health information to a patient, Zoom should be fine.

-For school classes, meetings after work or even workplace meetings that stick to routine matters, there is not much risk when using Zoom.
-Kids are likely to keep coming there, as they can even use Snapchat filters on Zoom.
+For school classes, after-work gatherings, or even workplace meetings that stick to routine business, there isn’t much risk in using Zoom.
+Kids will probably keep coming to it as they can even use Snapchat filters on Zoom.

 Zoom security tips

-“The web version is located in a sandbox in the browser and does not have the rights that an installed app has, limiting the amount of damage it may cause,” notes information security firm Kaspersky.
+“The web version is sandboxed in the browser and doesn’t have the permissions that an installed app has, limiting the amount of damage it could potentially cause,” notes information security firm Kaspersky.

-If you’re organizing a Zoom meeting, ask meeting participants to sign in with a password.
-That makes Zoom bombing much less likely.
+If you’re hosting a Zoom meeting, asks the meeting participants to log in with a password.
+That makes Zoom bombings much less likely.

 Set up two-factor authentication for your Zoom account.

-Zoom creates a huge “attack surface” and hackers will respond to it in any way possible.
-They have already registered many Zoom-related fake domains and are developing Zoom-themed malware.
+Zoom creates a huge “attack surface” and hackers will take it in every possible way.
+They have already registered many Zoom related fake domains and are developing Zoom themed malware.

-The advantage is that if many shortcomings are found in Zoom and fixed immediately, Zoom will be better and safer for it.
+The upside is that if many flaws in Zoom are found and fixed right away, Zoom will be better and safer for it.

-Opposite view: Zoom will soon become the safest meeting tool out there.
-(But it’s a shame they didn’t spare themselves some grief and conducted a number of safety reviews themselves to prevent this process by fire).
+Opposite view: Zoom will soon be the most secure meeting tool out there.
+(But too bad they didn’t spare themselves some heartache and did some safety assessments themselves to avoid this process by fire).

 Everything that’s gone wrong with Zoom lately

-To keep ourselves (and you) healthy, we’ve put the latest Zoom issues at the top and separated older issues into issues that haven’t been fixed, issues that have been fixed, and issues that don’t fit into either category.
+To keep ourselves (and you) sane, we’ve placed the most recent Zoom issues at the top and separated older issues into issues that haven’t been resolved, issues that have been resolved, and issues that don’t fit into either category.

-Two researchers demonstrated during the Pwn2Own contest that they could remotely take over Windows PCs and Macs by using at least one previously unknown vulnerability in the Zoom desktop app.
+Two researchers showed at the Pwn2Own competition that they could remotely take over Windows PCs and Macs by exploiting at least one previously unknown vulnerability in the Zoom desktop app.

-Fortunately, the only people who fully understand how this exploit works are the two researchers and Zoom himself, who are working on a solution.
-The chances of this attack being used “in the wild” are small, but if you are concerned, you can use the Zoom browser interface during meetings until it is fixed.
+Fortunately, the only people who fully understand how this exploit works are the two researchers and Zoom itself, which is working on a fix.
+The chances of this attack being used “in the wild” are slim, but if you’re concerned, you can use the Zoom browser interface during meetings until this is fixed.

-Zoom allows meeting participants to share all their computer screens, some of their screens, or only specific application windows with other people in the same meeting.
+Zoom allows meeting participants to share all of their computer screens, some of their screens, or just specific application windows with other people in the same meeting.

-Two German researchers found that the entire screen can be equally visible even when the Zoom user shares the screen but wants to be part of the screen.
-All attendees who record the meeting can freeze frames during playback and view potentially sensitive information.
+Two German researchers found that the entire screen can be briefly visible even when the Zoom user is sharing the screen, but wants to be part of the screen.
+All participants recording the meeting can freeze frames during playback and view potentially sensitive information.

-Zoom said it was working to fix the issue, but at the time of writing, the error was still present in the latest version of the Zoom desktop client software for at least Windows and Linux.
+Zoom said it worked to fix the issue, but at the time of writing, the bug was still present in the latest version of Zoom desktop client software for at least Windows and Linux.

-Keybase, an encrypted social media authentication system and a chat app purchased by Zoom in May 2020, had a serious error that kept images in online folders even after the user deleted them.
+Keybase, an encrypted social media authentication system and chat app purchased by Zoom in May 2020, had a serious flaw that kept images in online folders even after the user deleted them.

-The error was reported to Zoom in early January 2021, and later that month, a Keybase software update was released to fix the error.
+The bug was reported to Zoom in early January 2021, and a Keybase software update was released later that month to fix the bug.

-A new study conducted by researchers from Boston University and Binghamton University found that attempts to stop “Zoom bombing,” such as asking for passwords or having visitors stewed in “waiting rooms,” often don’t work.
+A new study conducted by researchers at Boston University and Binghamton University found that attempts to stop “Zoom bombing,” such as asking for passwords or having visitors stew in “waiting rooms,” often fail.

 That’s because many attacks are carried out by “insiders” who are already authorized to attend the meetings.

-“Our findings indicate that the vast majority of calls for Zoom bombing are made not by attackers who stumble upon invitations to meetings or brutally force their meeting ID, but rather by insiders who have legitimate access to these meetings, particularly high school students and colleges,” the paper says, titled, “A First Look at Zoombombing.”
+“Our findings indicate that the vast majority of calls for Zoom bombing are not made by attackers stumbling upon meeting invites or brute-forcing their meeting ID, but rather by insiders who have legitimate access to these meetings, particularly high school and college students,” the paper says, titled “A First Look at Zoombombing.”

-The “only effective defense” against such attacks from within, the paper states, is to create “unique connection links for each participant.”
+The “only effective defense” against such attacks from within, the paper states, is to create “unique connecting links for each participant”.

 Friday, January 29: City working to ban Zoom bombing

-Plagued by an epidemic of Zoom bombings at city meetings, the city of Juneau, Alaska is exploring ways to ban the practice.
+Plagued by an epidemic of Zoom bombing during city assemblies, the city of Juneau, Alaska is exploring ways to outlaw the practice.

-“We’ve had a few at the assembly level, we’ve had a few at the school board level, we’ve had a few at a number of committee meetings,” city attorney Rob Palmer said, according to radio station KTOO’s website.
+“We’ve had a few at the assembly level, we’ve had a few at the school board level, we’ve had a few at some committee meetings,” city attorney Rob Palmer said, according to radio station KTOO’s website. .

-Police in Alaska’s capital have struggled to track down the Zoom bombers.
-By making the practice illegal, the city hopes to force Zoom to turn over information that identifies the digital inconscent.
+Police in Alaska’s capital have had a hard time tracking down the Zoom bombers.
+By making the practice illegal, the city hopes to force Zoom to hand over information that identifies the digital miscreants.